the-mirak/cinedb-aws-demo/readme.md

 ## Conclusion
 Follow these steps to set up the CineDB project.
 Ensure all AWS resources are properly created and configured, and environment variables are set correctly in the .env file.

+## Legal Disclaimer

+This code is provided for learning purposes only and should not be used in production environments.
+The author takes no responsibility for any misuse of the code.